hxxmz/TypeScript/README.md

 ### Setting up TypeScript for Production/Project
 `npx tsc --init` > creates `tsconfig.ts`
 `npm init -y` > creates `package.json`
-src where we code, dist contains production files set `"outDir":"./" to "./dist"` to generate js in that dir.
+set `"outDir":"./" to "./dist"` to generate js in that dir.
 `npx ts -w` (watchmode) > autoupdates .js in the `outDir`